-All candidates for graduation must file a petition in the Admissions and Records Office in the semester PRIOR to the semester in which they wish to graduate.
+All candidates for graduation must file a petition in the Admissions and Records Office in the semester they wish to graduate.
 Graduations petition deadlines are posted on the Admissions and Records website (www.napavalley.edu/ admissions (select the Admissions and Records online calendar).
-Applying for graduation a semester ahead ensures that students have ample opportunity to enroll in any classes in their final semester they may be missing for graduation.